BookStackApp/website/content/blog/2024/bookstack-release-v24-02.md

 of data is queried out from the database.
 This was mostly a code & data organisation change but some performance optimization was performed alongside these changes.

-There have also been changes to how redirects and session history tracking are performed which should help avoid some edge cases where users could be redirected to unexpected places, like to uploaded images.
+There have also been changes made to how redirects & session history tracking are performed which should help avoid some edge cases where users could be redirected to unexpected places, like to uploaded images.